open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>enabled</b></td>
         <td>boolean</td>
         <td>
-          Enabled indicates whether to use a Prometheus custom resources as target or not.<br/>
+          Enabled indicates whether to use a PrometheusOperator custom resources as targets or not.<br/>
         </td>
         <td>false</td>
       </tr></tbody>